bioinfoUQAM/Canadian-cropland-dataset-github/README.md

 ![dataset overview](https://github.com/bioinfoUQAM/AAFC-cropland-dataset/blob/main/figures/crop_type_mosaic.png)

-Figure 1: Map representing an overview of the selected geographical locations used in the _Canadian Cropland Dataset_.
-Markers are randomly chosen fields and are color-coded by the 2019 crop types
+Figure 1: An example overview of sample patches of all ten classes in the proposed dataset.
+The images measure 64 x 64 pixels.
+The 2019 version of the dataset has a total of 17,315 geo-referenced images.

 ### Python version
 * [python 3.8.8](https://www.python.org/downloads/release/python-388/)